luamz/digital-diploma-smart-contract/README.md

-# Smart Contract for Digital Diploma Emition and Validation
+# Smart Contract for Digital Diploma Issuance and Validation
-Implementação de um smart contract em NEO3 para emissão e validação de diplomas digitais.

-Alunos:
-Karina Lemos & Luam Souza
+Implementation of a smart contract in NEO3 for issuing and validating digital diplomas. by Karina Lemos & Luam Souza